Alfredo-Sanchez/learn-english/files/presentation/index.md

 ## How to introduce yourself in a class
-So you’re in a class with other students and your teacher asks you to introduce yourself in English.

 Self-introductions in a class are meant to be brief and conversational.
-You don’t need to provide a detailed account of your life.
 Keep this checklist in mind:

 - Mention your given name if different from your official name.